HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Of the sites containing one or more `<iframe>` elements, 92.8% of desktop and 92.6% did not declare a loading property. `lazy` was the most prominent declaration and most often occurred when there were multiple `<iframe>` elements on the page.
 We found 4.0% of desktop and 3.9% of mobile pages had a mixed `lazy` loaded and `<iframe>` elements without a declaration.
 Additionally, 2.6% of desktop and 2.9% of mobile pages used the `lazy` attribute on all `<iframe>` elements discovered during the crawl.

 In 2022, 3.7% of desktop and 4.1% of mobile pages used the `lazy` loading attribute.
 The attribute occurred on 6.6% of desktop and 6.9% of mobile in 2024.
-The increased adoption can likely be attributed to [loading attributes becoming a Chrome standard](https://web.dev/articles/iframe-lazy-loading).

 Since `<iframe>` elements can be controlled by either the site on which the page is hosted or a third-party service, the prevalence of loading attribute combinations suggests that sites are adopting loading attributes wherever possible.
 It is reasonable to assume that third-party controlled `<iframe>` elements are less likely to have attributes.